Obstetrics and Gynecology

 - 3rd year LATE Spring

-- Start asking for rec letters.
-Need 3 + an OBGYN chair letter (everyone will have a scheduled appointment to obtain this in August).
-One letter should come from your 4th year OBGYN sub-I. The rest do not all have to be from OBGYN: (the best one is the individual who can write you the most personal letter)
+- One letter should come from your 4th year OBGYN sub-I. The rest do not all have to be from OBGYN: the best one is the individual who can write you the most personal letter.
+A letter from your surgery rotation may be a good idea since OBGYN is a surgical subspeciality.

 - You can ask for more than 3 letters and then pick and choose which ones to send to specific programs (but don't ask a million people).